About

 Please feel free to contribute a link if you think I’ll find it interesting.
 If you don’t want to read my opinions, feel free to go elsewhere.

 If you like, you are welcome to send e-mail to the author(s) (if it’s for Wes, I’ll forward it to him).
 Your comments on each post are also welcome and encouraged; however, play nice.
-Think if yourself as a guest in someone’s home, and he’s serving you drinks (although virtual ones, in this case).
-Trolls are wished into the cornfield.
+Think of yourself as a guest in our home, and we’re serving you drinks, although virtual ones in this case.
+You don’t get to barge into our house and pee on the rug. (“That rug really tied the room together, man …”) Trolls are wished into the cornfield.

-This weblog was founded in July of 1999, is still going strong after 10 years and is a part of my larger website The Gumbo Pages, which was founded in 1994 … making me a very, very old man indeed.
+This weblog was founded in July of 1999, is still going strong after more than 11 years (yeesh!).
+It’s a part of my larger website The Gumbo Pages, which was founded in 1994 … making me quite the dinosaur indeed.

 Here are your authors, trying not to look too goofy.
 (Himself is on the right.)